FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

 WSTIME.OUT

-    If the WSTIME.DAT file is created, the WSTIME.OUT file will be generated listing the channel element number, time of the measured water sur- face elevation, measured water surface elevation at stated time, predicted water surface elevation at stated time, difference between the water surface elevations and the cumulative difference between the measured and predicted water surfaces.
+    If the WSTIME.DAT file is created, the WSTIME.OUT file will be generated listing the channel element number, time of the measured water surface elevation, measured water surface elevation at stated time, predicted water surface elevation at stated time, difference between the water surface elevations and the cumulative difference between the measured and predicted water surfaces.